aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/first_taste.rst

 Download the :download:`demo_calcjob.py <include/snippets/demo_calcjob.py>` script using ``wget`` to your working directory.
 It contains a few placeholders for you to fill in:

- #. the VM already has a number of codes preconfigured.
+ #.
+The VM already has a number of codes preconfigured.
 Use ``verdi code list`` to find the label for the "PW" code and use it in the script.
- #. replace the PK of the structure with the one you obtained
+ #.
+Replace the PK of the structure with the one you noted down earlier.
- #. the VM already contains a number of pseudopotential families.
+ #.
+The VM already a number of pseudopotential families installed.
     Replace the PP family name with the one for the "SSSP efficiency" library found via ``verdi data upf listfamilies``.

 Then submit the calculation using: